gchwalik/pawsitive/frontend/README.md

 ## Dependencies

-Because the project is wrapped in Docker, all you need to launch the app is:
+Because the project is wrapped in Docker, all you need to launch the frontend server is:

 - docker
 - make

+Because all the code is built and runs in the container, your IDE will probably tell you that you don't have needed packages installed in the frontend code.
+If this bothers you, you can resolve it with `npm install`.

 ## Reference links